Fortress Europe is no longer the case, Covid-19 exploring its vulnerability with free movement and lack of border controls.

 Why so serious

-People won’t get serious about serious things and, worst of all, people are used to this general lack of seriousness.
+People won’t necessarily get serious about serious things and, worst of all, people are used to this general lack of seriousness.
 In fact, if you are too serious, people will laugh and ask you why so serious.
 You will be known as a stressado in no time.

 But don’t you dare questioning whoever’s seriousness performing his duties, because that’s when things get really serious: even the laziest and most incompetent of them all will hit you back with the best of his best morale speech on seriousness.

 It almost makes you thing he is serious about it.
+I love my country for this.

 We prefer to desenrascar, which is the ability to find a creative way out in an adverse situation.
 It’s a very unique Portuguese thing and, just like Saudade, you won’t find the exact equivalent of this word in English.